sushiroll4093/clone/Production-Start.md

 If you're using Homebrew on Mac OS X, you can install redis by running the command: `brew install redis`.

 For Ubuntu, you can use the redis-server package.
-However, on precise, it's not new enough, so you'll want to use a backport PPA to provide it: https://launchpad.net/~chris-lea/+archive/redis-server.
+However, on trusty, it's not new enough, so you'll want to use a backport PPA to provide it: https://launchpad.net/~chris-lea/+archive/redis-server.

     sysadmin@appserver:/var/canvas$ sudo add-apt-repository ppa:chris-lea/redis-server
     sysadmin@appserver:/var/canvas$ sudo apt-get update